-- Be positive - Your child feeds off your energy, so stay positive and reassure them that you will return at the end of their day.
-Being on time for pick-up is important to establishing routine and trust with your child.
+- Be positive: your child feeds off your energy, so stay positive and reassure them that you will return at the end of their day.
+Being on time for pickup is important for establishing routine and trust with your child.

 - Practice.
 Start leaving your child with familiar people for short amounts of time.
 Gradually increase your time away and the situations your child is in.